BrahmaBytes/Maya-Grid/README.md

-# MayaLok - A Decentralized, Anonymous Network
+# MayaGrid - A Decentralized, Anonymous Network

-**MayaLok** is a revolutionary decentralized network designed to provide an **anonymous, secure, and scalable environment** for global communication, file sharing, and decentralized applications (dApps).
-Inspired by the concept of **Maya** in Hindu philosophy, which symbolizes the illusion of reality, and **Lok**, meaning world, MayaLok creates a network where identities are hidden, but connections are real.
+**MayaGrid** is a revolutionary decentralized network designed to provide an **anonymous, secure, and scalable environment** for global communication, file sharing, and decentralized applications (dApps).
+Inspired by the concept of **Maya** in Hindu philosophy, which symbolizes the illusion of reality, and **Grid**, representing a connected and distributed network, MayaGrid creates a network where identities are hidden, but connections are real.

 ![alt text](https://github.com/BrahmaBytes/Maya-Lok/blob/main/Lok.png?raw=true)